Sun Wukong and the Buddhist Saint Mulian

 Lu Ban then made it, using all his skills.

-Within the hub is “as-you-will” metal.
+Within the hub is “as-you-will” gold.
 [2]

 Outside it’s wrapped by countless pearly threads.